Nima-Fr/TryHackMe/c4ptur3-th3-fl4g/README.md

     Ebgngr zr 13 cynprf!

-ROT13 which is a simple letter substitution cipher.
+ROT13 which is a simple letter substitution method.

 Decrypted: `Rotate me 13 places!`